 Cleaning

 Cleaning a floor is also a considerable thing that can directly increase or decrease your cost.
 Because some flooring options need high-level cleaning and maintenance.

 So, if you can’t afford an expensive cleaning method you should consider it before choosing.
 Moreover, you should pick a flooring material for your home that can be easily cleaned.

 Installation

-If you are going to install a floor by yourself then installation could be a considerable thing for you because some of the flooring options are hard to install than others.
+If you are going to install a floor by yourself then installation could be a considerable thing for you because some of the flooring options are harder to install than others.
 Like hardwood and tiles, floor materials are difficult to install.

 So, you have to hire a flooring installation professional that ultimately increases your cost as well.